RyderFreeman4Logos/anon-ticket/README.md

 Both binaries share the domain-level telemetry module:

-- `TelemetryConfig::from_env(<prefix>)` picks up log filters, optional metrics listeners, and abuse escalation thresholds without forcing additional env vars.
+- `TelemetryConfig::from_env(<prefix>)` picks up log filters and optional metrics listeners without forcing additional env vars.
 - `init_telemetry` installs a global `tracing-subscriber` configured via the supplied filter (default `info`).
 - Prometheus metrics are collected via `metrics-exporter-prometheus`; if a `<PREFIX>_METRICS_ADDRESS` (e.g. `API_METRICS_ADDRESS=0.0.0.0:9898`) exists, a listener is spawned automatically, otherwise the API's `/metrics` endpoint can be scraped directly.
-- `AbuseTracker` logs and counts repeated invalid PID probes, making it easy to wire alert thresholds to Slack/PagerDuty.
 - `storage/`: `SeaOrmStorage` now re-exports submodules for migrations, per-trait implementations, and a `StorageBuilder` so future caching/sharding layers can wrap the database connection before it is shared.